-International House of Fords
+The International House of Fords

 Autorama in Japan

-Mazda designed the car at Ford’s request and produced a wide-ish, tall car weighing just over 1,700 lbs. powered by Mazda’s own SOHC B-engine.
-In many markets, it came as a 1.1L or as a 1.3-liter with an eight-valve head, though Japanese-market Festivas eventually got a 16-valve head.
-At first, the Japanese cars came only as a 5-speeder only.
+Mazda designed the car at Ford’s request beginning around 1981, and produced a wide-ish, tall car weighing just over 1,700 lbs.
+Power came from Mazda’s own SOHC B-engine.
+In many markets, it came as a 1.1 or as a 1.3-liter with an eight-valve head, though Japanese-market Festivas eventually got a 16-valve head.
+At first, the Japanese cars came only as a 5-speeder.

-Building in South Korea
+Building the Ford Festiva in South Korea

 Just 140.5” (356 cm) long, it was 63” (160cm) wide and rode on skinny 12” tires (many Festivas later got more substantial rubber).
 With tall, bluff sides and a sort of high-top sneaker profile, the Festiva looked every inch an economy car and had the image to match.

 The Surprise Hero